Engee documentation

 1

-Number of antennas used to carry the PDSCH (Physical Downlink Shared Channel) channel signal in the 5G NR standard.
+The number of antennas used to transmit the PDSCH (Physical Downlink Shared Channel) signal in the 5G standard NR.

 Dependencies

-To use this parameters, clear the Input ports checkbox.
+To use this option, uncheck the Input ports checkbox.

 Block parameter